Home » Indian Polity » Veto Power of President

 • Pocket Veto Power

-The numerous veto powers granted to the president of a nation often serve diverse purposes.
-The President’s veto powers are intended to protect constitutional principles, ensure that legislation is properly scrutinised, maintain a balance of power, and stop the passage of potentially detrimental or unconstitutional laws.
+The various veto powers given to a nation’s president serve different purposes.
+They are meant to protect constitutional principles, ensure laws are carefully reviewed, maintain a balance of power, and prevent harmful or unconstitutional laws from being passed.

 Absolute Veto Power of Indian President